SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 members who live in the same dwelling.
 Their unity is based on historical and genetic bonds.
 A Root typically has a name for the place its ancestors came from.
-For example, the “Root of K0” originates from the forest known as K0 in the western hemisphere.
+For example, the "Root of K0” originates from the forest known as K0 in the western hemisphere.
 On modern Verda

 J